llnl/benchpark/docs/add-an-experiment.rst

      MpiOnlyExperiment,
    ):

-As we stated before, your experiment can be configured to support different Benchpark experiment variants, which include:

-#. programming models
-#. scaling modes (if the experiment will support scaling studies)
-#. modifiers
+Looking at the `HPL package <https://github.com/LLNL/benchpark/blob/develop/repo/hpl/package.py>`, we see that there are ``OpenMP`` and ``Caliper`` variants defined.

-For HPL we can add the ``OpenMP`` programming model, define ``strong`` and ``weak`` scaling, and enable the ``caliper`` modifier, since HPL is instrumented with the ``Caliper`` performance profiling library.
+These are defined because the HPL benchmark supports the ``OpenMP`` programming model and is instrumented with the ``Caliper`` performance profiling library (via a `fork <https://github.com/daboehme/HPL-caliper.git>` of the source code).

-Notice enabling the options only requires our experiment to inherit from pre-defined classes.
-We will define ``strong`` and ``weak`` scaling for the HPL experiment later on in this guide, since this varies per-experiment.
+Notice enabling the variants in Benchpark only requires our experiment to inherit from pre-defined classes.
 For more details on the configurability of experiment variants, see :ref:`experiment-variants`.

 .. code::